 Landlords must also follow certain rules and laws when handling their tenants’ security deposits.
 For example, you must store the tenant’s security deposit in an escrow account.

 You’ll have 30 days to return the security deposit to the tenant after they move out.
 Failure to return the tenant’s security deposit may result in you having to pay up to twice the amount withheld deposit.

 As previously stated, landlords can decide what to charge for rent.
 That’s because the state of Pennsylvania doesn’t preempt or enforce rent control policies.

 Similarly, as a landlord, you aren’t limited by how much you can raise the rent.
 Furthermore, you don’t have to provide justification or notice for rent hikes.

 A Pennsylvania tenant is protected from discrimination by the Fair Housing Act.
 The act makes it illegal for a landlord to discriminate against a tenant based on protected characteristics.

 The protected characteristics under the Fair Housing Act include:

 In Pennsylvania, there are no laws regarding a landlord’s right to entry.
 That being said, to avoid harassment suits, most landlords have some kind of entry notification included in their written lease.

 Small Claims Court

 Disclaimer: This blog isn’t a substitute for legal advice from a licensed professional.
-For expert help, kindly consider hiring an experienced property management company.
+For expert help, kindly consider hiring an experienced management company.
 A local qualified attorney may also be helpful.